 So, naturally, the cake was less than forgiving about exiting from said pans and while one layer only had a crack here and there the other was condemned after an 8.9 earthquake crumbled its foundation.

 The sides held in tact only through willpower and a heavy dose of duct tape while the middle bottomed out.
 Once it finished cooling over night I, with the help of an excavation team, moved that crumbling mess to the cake stand and swore it would never move again.

 Then came the filling, that was done mostly the same, but due to structural problems (as in there was none) I didn't torte anything in favor of digging a bit into the cake and then dumping in all of the banana and brown sugar into the middle and sealing its banana tomb with the second cake.

 Frosting, oh yes frosting.
 This was luckily my second attempt at making my own buttercream frosting, and despite the fact I own neither double boiler or stand mixer I manage to make some nice tasting spackle.
 Is it supposed to be that consistency?
 I have no idea but its edible and it clings to things, it's doing far better than most previous attempts.

 Here she is, my husband's Birthday Banana's Foster Cake:

 Here are the guts of the cake, you'll note the single banana layer tucked away waiting patiently for the signal to kill.

-This year I went my version of old school, simple banana cake which I added some nutmeg, cinnamon and a whole lot of rum to.
+Last year I went my version of old school, simple banana cake which I added some nutmeg, cinnamon and a whole lot of rum to.